Donutelo/Admin-Dashboard/README.md

 ## Licença

-Este projeto não possui uma licença explícita definida no repositório.
+Esse projeto está sobre a licença MIT.